tbuckley/evals-pwa/README.md

 ## Getting Started

 Create a folder containing a `config.yaml` file (see [YAML spec](https://yaml.org/)).
-It is mostly follwing the Promptfoo format, with some minor differences.
+It is mostly following the Promptfoo format, with some minor differences.

 _TODO: document the differences_